codacy/codacy-rubocop/docs/description/Naming_PredicateMethod.md

 return values are detected.

-The cop also has `AllowedMethods` configuration in order to prevent the cop from registering an offense from a method name that does not confirm to the naming guidelines.
+The cop also has `AllowedMethods` configuration in order to prevent the cop from registering an offense from a method name that does not conform to the naming guidelines.
 By default, `call` is allowed.
 The cop also has `AllowedPatterns` configuration to allow method names by regular expression.